Skip to main content

 class RAGEvalResult:

-context_coverage: float # Do docs contain the answer?
+context_coverage: float # Do the docs contain enough info to answer?

-faithfulness: float # Is answer supported by context?
+faithfulness: float # Is every claim grounded in the context? (catches hallucinations)

-answer_relevance: float # Does answer address the question?
+answer_relevance: float # Does the answer actually address what was asked?

 overall_score: float